jadeforrest/blog/content/posts/2014-06-24--infobits-for-information-flow/index.md

 How do the people around you know what they need to know?
 I am going to share two techniques that you can use to improve information flow with the people you work with.

 1. The first is a common technique, but often one that is poorly practiced: a weekly email.
 2. The second is called _infobits_.
-With infobits, you tracks _what_ to communicate out _to whom_.
+With infobits, you track _what_ to communicate out _to whom_.
 Experimenting with infobits has made a huge difference in my communication.

 ## Don't ever let your boss be surprised